darianzhang0/Biquadris/README.md

 # Biquadris
 A two player Tetris-like game where players place blocks and compete to be the only survivor.
+The game implements the Factory Method Pattern to spawn blocks at different odds for each level.
+The MVC architecture is also used as a basis for the Game and View class in the code.
 Written in C++ and using XQuartz by Darian Zhang, Billy Lee, and Jason Feng.

 ## Please contact me at d355zhan@uwaterloo.ca for the source code.